I like the phrase attributed to the author Rick Warren: we are product of our past. But we don’t have to be prisoners of it.

 In the language of physicists today: when you have two competing theories that make exactly the same predictions, the simpler one is the better.

-A re-phrasing of Occam’s Razor can highlight its relevance to all businesses:keep it simple, stupid (or keep it short and simple).
+A re-phrasing of Occam’s Razor can highlight its relevance to all businesses: Keep it simple, stupid.
+Or a nicer version: keep it short and simple.
 KISS.

 Whilst the specific KISS acronym was originally devised by Kelly Johnson at the Lockheed skunk works and applied to engineering design tasks, it is relevant to most aspects within any business.

 The so called ‘elevator pitch’ being a prime example.
 Can you, in thirty seconds, sum up the unique aspects of your service or products in a way that excites others?
 If not why not?
 Is it that your business is merely a, vulnerable, ‘me too’operation or is it because you have not thought deeply enough about exactly how your business differentiates itself and adds value for customers?
 What is your unique selling proposition?
 Or to put the question in a better way: what are your unique perceived benefits?